 Content

-Sex pills are a broad category.
-While some prescription and over-the-counter (OTC) options can support men’s health and wellness, others can be risky.
-Some male enhancement pills, herbal supplements, and dietary supplements can be downright dangerous.
+While some prescription and over-the-counter (OTC) “sex pills” are approved to support men’s health and wellness, others can be risky.
+In fact, some of the so-called best male enhancement pills, herbal supplements, and dietary supplements can be downright dangerous.

-Below, we dig into the scientific evidence behind various sex pills and outline which options are your best bet for achieving a satisfying sex life.
+Below, we’ll dig into the scientific evidence behind various sex pills and male enhancement products to outline which options are your best bet for achieving a satisfying sex life and which you should avoid at all costs.

 Content

 “Sex pills” isn’t a medical term.
-It’s a catch-all phrase for any capsule, tablet, or oral compound that promises to enhance your sex life.
+Rather, it’s an informal catch-all term for any capsule, tablet, or oral compound that promises to enhance your sex life.

-This includes science-based prescription medications for erectile dysfunction (ED) and premature ejaculation (PE) — and less reliable options.
+This includes science-based prescription medications for erectile dysfunction (ED) and premature ejaculation (PE), and also less reliable options.

-But unlike sexual health treatments approved by the U.S. Food and Drug Administration (FDA), OTC sex pills don’t go through rigorous testing for effectiveness or safety.
+And unlike sexual health treatments approved by the U.S. Food and Drug Administration (FDA), OTC sex pills aren’t required to go through rigorous testing for effectiveness or safety.

 If you’re looking to improve your sex life, FDA-approved medications and treatments backed by real studies are your best option.